buildingfirefoxos/site/building-blocks/switches.md

 ## Switches

-Activates/Deactivates a given item.
-It’s also used to select an element within a list.
+Switches activate/deactivate a given item.
+They are also used to select a elements within a list.

 ### Checkboxes